Episode - 5F09

 - Literal Metaphor:Homer: I came to fight city hall.
 I want to shake things up, Patterson.
 Stir up some controversy.
 Rattle a few cages. (shakes a nearby bird cage)

 Homer: You'll never silence me!
 I'm the last angry man, Patterson, a crusader for the little guy! (shakes it again)

 - Logic Bomb: Costington's slogan is "Over a century without a slogan."
 Word of God said it took "a lot of wasted man-hours" to think it up.

 - Malicious Slander:Ray: You told people I lured children into my gingerbread house.

 Homer: Heheheheh.
 Yeah, that was just a lie.

-- Oh Crap: Homer realizes he's in big trouble when the garbage men heard his insult of 'trash-eating stinkbags'.
+- Oh, Crap!: Homer realizes he's in big trouble when the garbage men heard him call them "trash-eating stinkbags".

-- Shout Out: The song "The Garbage Man" spoofs "The Candy Man" from Willy Wonka And The Chocolate Factory, and its end parade spoofs that of The Music Man.
+- The song "The Garbage Man" spoofs "The Candy Man" from Willy Wonka & the Chocolate Factory, and its end parade spoofs that of The Music Man (as does Homer snapping his fingers to change into a uniform).
 Also, Oscar the Grouch appears in one of the trash cans in said parade.

-- Homer's appearance on the big screen at the U2 concert is a spoof of Bill Gates' appearance at the 1997 Macworld Expo, in which Gates announced that Microsoft would be investing in the (then-)struggling Apple Inc.
+- Homer's appearance on the big screen at the U2 concert spoofs Bill Gates' appearance at the 1997 Macworld Expo, in which Gates announced that Microsoft would be investing in the (then-)struggling Apple Inc.

 - Trash of the Titans: Trope Namer, though many examples of this trope have been seen prior to this episode.